Here's what happened at the protests in Portland this week

 "We see them planning their attacks.
 And yet the city of Portland takes little action to stop or disperse this crowd," he said.

-But Oregon senator Ron Wyden pushed back, accusing President Trump of being out of control.
+But Oregon Sen. Ron Wyden pushed back, accusing President Trump of being out of control.

 "This kind of abusive exercise of power by a rogue president would've horrified our founding fathers," he said.

-Tuesday night at least 2,000 people again gathered at the federal courthouse.
+On Tuesday night, at least 2,000 people again gathered at the federal courthouse.
 Late in the night some tried to break into the courthouse and there were multiple confrontations between demonstrators and federal officers.

 Seven were arrested.